PhiLFitters/kafe2/doc/src/parts/mathematical_foundations.rst

 .. math::
    \sigma_i = \sqrt{d_i}.

-However, as described in the previous section about nonlinear regression, this leads to a bias towards small model values :math:`m_i(\bm{p})`.
+However, as described in the previous section about linear models, this leads to a bias towards small model values :math:`m_i(\bm{p})`.
 In *kafe2* the uncertainties are therefore derived from the model values: